About the Project

 - uncover areas we don’t know enough about;

 - develop a set of rules to guide the work we will do in the future; and

 - make sure that the justice system and the law work better for people experiencing disadvantage.

 The Justice Project shines a light on access to justice issues, while uncovering systemic flaws and identifying gaps in access to justice.

-It will reveal methods of addressing and dissolving those barriers to justice and help to create a path toward equal access to justice that is clear and easily accessible for Australians who experience disadvantage.
+It reveals methods of addressing and dissolving those barriers to justice and helps to create a path toward equal access to justice that is clear and easily accessible for Australians who experience disadvantage.